-Children should start their day with fresh breath and clean teeth.
+We should start our day with clean teeth and fresh breath.

-All students will brush their teeth at least once a day in school as a group activity.
+All kids will brush their teeth at least once a day in school as a group activity.

-The teacher has to assign and train student leaders to help their classmates conduct the toothbrushing activity in an organized manner.
+The teacher trains and accompanies students from grade 3 to help their classmates conduct the toothbrushing activity in an organized manner.

 Children enjoy group activities.
 Daily toothbrushing will help make them even better at performing activities together.
-The role of the teacher is to supervise.
+The role of the teacher is to close monitor and supervise.